Kevin-Murda/KickUser/README.md

-# UserKick.sh
+# kick-user.sh
-Make link or place KickUser.sh to folder included in your user's PATH variable and name it to "kick", after that you are ready to use this script, but it's really optional.
+Make link or place kick-user.sh to folder included in your user's PATH variable and name it to "kick", after that you are ready to use this script, but it's really optional.
 If you are non-root user, you need to have 'sudo' installed on system and you also need to be in sudoers group to use sudo itself.

     Usage:    kick [username] [-r|-s|-l]
     Example:  kick john